xmengkinaxis/CPP/System Design Interview Checklist.md

 * dynamic: workflow, how these components interact with each other, event/time sequences

 **Steps**
-* Outline a high level design with all important components and connections,
+* Outline a high level design with all important components and connections
   * Draw a block diagram with 5-6 core components of the system, which are enough to solve the actual problem from end to end.
   * Map features to modules
+  * Create micro-services based on features or APIs (e.g. which micro-service should handle request and reply with a response)
   * Sketch the main components and connections
   * Justify your ideas
 * involved in the request flow from the client until the response is passed to the client.
 Describe the workflow based on the required operations